sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 Write a program that takes as input an angle (in radians) and the length of one side (of your choice) of a right-angled triangle.
 Print out the length of all sides of the triangle.

 You'll need the functions contained in the [`math` module](http://docs.python.org/library/math.html).
+{{% notice note %}}
-Note that Python uses radians for its angles.
+Python uses radians for its angles.
 If you are not comfortable with radians, you can use the `radians` function in the `math` module to convert to radians from degrees.
+{{% /notice %}}

 **Extension:** you can return multiple values from a function like so: